 He nodded.
 “Hurry up, though.
 We’re burning daylight.”

 She simply glared at him until he winked.
 She rolled her eyes and turned toward the sunrise.
 “Right.
 Daylight has just begun!”

 He grinned, shrugged, and then followed her up the path to the house.
 While she went into the bedroom to get dressed, he grabbed his pipe and tobacco box.
 He only waited a few minutes before she came back out dressed for the market.
 Just before they left the house, Aarris grabbed the belt and scabbard off the coat rack and strapped it to his waist, checking to make sure the short sword and daggers were in place.
 He then took the gleaming steel spear from the nearby weapon rack and hooked it into place on his back.
 She looked at him out of the corner of her eye.

 “Expecting trouble on the road?”

 He grinned slightly and shook his head.
 “Nope.
 And dressed like this, trouble won’t come looking for me.
 But if it does, I’m prepared.”

 She simply nodded and followed him out the door toward the wagon.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MysticJourney1Write a Review